balsikandar/keeping-up-with-kotlin/README.md

  ## Optional
  Tony Hoare introduced Null references in ALGOL W back in 1965 "simply because it was so easy to implement", says Mr. Hoare.
 He talks about that decision considering it "my billion-dollar mistake".
 To deal with it we got Optional class in java 8 which is "A container object which may or may not contain a non-null value.
 If a value is present, isPresent() will return true and get() will return the value".

+ For Optional integration use [this](https://github.com/dmstocking/support-optional) library for backward compatibility.
+You can also refer to the article related to this for alternate options.

  ### of

  Returns an Optional with the specified present non-null value.
 If value is null it throws `NullPointerException`